General Dynamics Ajax: Design

 The Ajax is manufactured and designed by General Dynamics UK and General Dynamics Santa Bárbara Sistemas (Spain), with the new turret and fire control system fitted on the Reconnaissance variant being designed and manufactured by Lockheed Martin UK.
 Lockheed Martin is working closely with the Defence Support Group for turret manufacture and assembly as well as Rheinmetall.
-75% of turret and CT40 work will be carried out in the UK.
+75% of turret and cannon work will be carried out in the UK.

 The turret ring is 1.7 m in diameter, allowing for much more work-space than comparable AFVs.
-The Scout SV is also equipped with a state of the art ISTAR package with advanced sensors and space for further future growth.
+The Scout SV is also equipped with a state of the art Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) package with advanced sensors and space for further future growth.
 This advanced ISTAR package allows for automated search, tracking and detection, more than doubling stand-off range at which targets can be identified and tracked.

+The main armament for the Ajax variants is the innovative Anglo-French 40CT cannon which uses 40 mm telescoped ammunition with the warhead seated inside the propellant casing; the smaller size enables a much greater ammunition load.
+A linkless carousel magazine allows the crew to quickly change ammunition type, which includes high explosive with an impact fuze or timed for airburst, and solid shot or tungsten dart kinetic energy rounds, capable of penetrating 14 cm of armour at up to 1,500 metres.
+The rate of fire is 200 rounds per minute (RPM), compared to 90 RPM for the RARDEN gun which it replaces.
+The barrel can be elevated to 80°, allowing it to engage helicopters or unmanned aerial vehicles.

 The Ajax has a 20 Gbit/s Ethernet intelligent open architecture, which enables it to capture, process and store six TBs of information gathered by the sensors.
 It can then share this data, be it images or other information, via a real-time integrated Bowman communication system as fitted to the Challenger 2.
 Power for these systems comes from a silent auxiliary power generator.

-Eighty percent of the vehicle manufacture will be completed in the UK, with 70% of the supply chain companies UK-based.
+Eighty per cent of the vehicle manufacture will be completed in the UK, with 70% of the supply chain companies UK-based.
 The Ajax family project supports 400 jobs at General Dynamics UK's two facilities at Merthyr Tydfil and Oakdale in South Wales, and an estimated further 4,000 jobs in the British supply chain.